Skip Navigation

 Established in February 1998, the Student and Emerging Professionals Committee is comprised of CAA members who are students, recent graduates, and experienced arts professionals with the intention of better representing students and emerging professionals within the larger CAA and academic framework.

-In accordance with the guidelines established for CAA Professional Interests, Practices, and Standards Committees, the Student and Emerging Professionals Committee is made up of a minimum core of eight students or recently graduated CAA members selected by the CAA president and vice president for committees from an open call published in the July and September issues of CAA News, and on the CAA website.
-BA, BFA, MA, MFA, and PhD students and recent graduates in art and art history will be represented.
+In accordance with the guidelines established for CAA Professional Committees, the Student and Emerging Professionals Committee is made up of a minimum core of eight students or recently graduated CAA members selected by the CAA president and vice president for committees from an open call published in CAA News and on the CAA website.
+Students in BA, BFA, MA, MFA, and PhD programs and recent graduates in art and art history will be represented.
 Members serve a three-year term and must be no more than five years beyond graduation from a degree program.
 A board member will serve a three-year term as advisor in order to provide continuity and guidance for the long-range goals of the committee.

 The purpose of the Student and Emerging Professionals Committee is to serve better the varied needs and concerns of student and emerging professional members of CAA, and to encourage students and colleagues to join CAA.
 The committee will disseminate information and solicit participation from students and recent graduates from universities with BA, BFA, MA, MFA, and PhD programs in art and art history throughout the United States.